favorite authors/books & profound influencers

 H.L.
 Mencken (non-fiction)

-Perhaps he’s too cynical, but I find his style of writing so engaging that I don’t care what the content is about.
+Perhaps this journalist of the first half of the 1900s was too cynical, but I find his style of writing so engaging that I don’t care what the content is about.
 He (like S.I.
 Hayakawa & Abba Eban) has that cadence to his prose that appeals to my inner rhythm, along with a sweeping vocabulary that furnishes just the right word or phrase.
 He was prolific and works are widely reprinted.

 S.I.
 Hayakawa (non-fiction)

 I suppose I can measure deBono’s influence by how it easy it is for me think “laterally”, ie, to see in new and creative ways.
-He studies the mechanics of thinking – and emphasizes practical step-by-step techniques – as opposed to vague suggestions.
+He studied the mechanics of thinking – which he taught in practical step-by-step techniques with illustrations – as opposed to prose suggestions.

 C.W.
 Ceram (non-fiction)